Capturing Wild Yeast

 Kraut Culture – I got this when trying to build up lacto from the dregs of spontaneously fermented sauerkraut, after the second step the yeast reared it’s head and so it’s now a mixed culture.
 It’s pretty fruity to neutral with no major off flavors, but more experimenting will need to be done.

 Sauvie Island Banana Plantation – This culture came from u-pick raspberries I harvested on Sauvie Island near Portland, OR.
 It produces massive amounts of isoamyl acetate (banana), with a bit of clove as well.
+After 3-4 months all of the banana is consumed and replaced with spicy phenol from some secondary activity.

 I’ve been known to send out samples of these yeasts to people if I’m asked nicely.